shundhammer/qdirstat/doc/DevHistory.md

     one, and the result is simply multiplied by the number of items.

-    Amazingly enough it was not sorting the items (which is what comes to mind when there is such a performance bottleneck), no, it was someting as mundane as the widget having to figure out the proportions of its scroll bar slider vs. the scroll bar overall length.
+    Amazingly enough it was not sorting the items (which is what comes to mind when there is such a performance bottleneck), no, it was something as mundane as the widget having to figure out the proportions of its scroll bar slider vs. the scroll bar overall length.
 And for that, it needs to know the number of items (which is simple) and the height of each one